 Planning a road trip is often fun, exciting, and generates a lot of anticipation for your upcoming adventure!
 It can also be frustrating, annoying, and can generate a lot of questions and concerns about where to go, how to get there, what to see and do along the way, where to stay, what to eat …. the list goes on and on!
 If you’re looking for help with creating maps for your next road trip – you’ve come to the right place!

 Want Help with Planning a Road Trip?

 If you fall into the second category of folks described above – fear not!!
 You’re not alone!
 It can be quite challenging to find and organize all of the various components that combine to create a successful road trip.
-There’s absolutely no shame in reaching out and asking for help, not when you can work with a highly experienced back road adventurer who loves assisting readers find their way off the highway and into the heart of America….. and best of all, is willing to help you FOR FREE!
+There’s absolutely no shame in reaching out and asking for help, not when you can work with a highly experienced back road adventurer who loves assisting readers find their way off the highway and into the heart of America…..

 But what exactly does that mean?